-Argentina is right in the heart of the world-renowned South American tourism landscape, and is full of sightseeing opportunities.
+Argentina is right in the heart of the world-renowned South American tourism scene, and is full of sightseeing opportunities.
 What’s more, you’ll have a good amount of free time to enjoy it all.
 Whether you choose to volunteer in Buenos Aires, Córdoba or both, you’ll be able to immerse yourself in the culture, food and history.
-There’s a fantastic bus system throughout the country which provides easy access to other regions of Argentina such as the famous wine region, Mendoza.
+There’s a fantastic bus system throughout the country which provides easy access to other parts of Argentina such as the famous wine region, Mendoza.
 Both cities are also a short flight to the spectacular Iguazu Falls on the Argentinian/Brazilian border.

 You can’t go to Buenos Aires and not tango the night away!
 Whether you’re watching tango at a local plaza or giving it a go yourself, there’re plenty of opportunities to experience Argentina’s traditional dance.
 Don’t worry if you don’t have twinkle toes, the Argentinians are very accommodating and ready to teach you the moves.

 Football is like a religion in Argentina, and Buenos Aires is home to the country’s premier local club, Boca Juniors.
-If you’re a football nut (or even if you aren’t) head down to a Primera División game at Boca Juniors stadium where the passionate crowd creates an atmosphere that is unlike anything else in the world.
+If you’re a football nut (or even if you aren’t), head down to a Primera División game at Boca Juniors stadium, where the passionate crowd creates an atmosphere that is unlike anything else in the world.

 Start in Córdoba’s central square of Plaza San Martin and delve into the beautiful city from there.
 Córdoba city is full of side streets boasting unique rooftop bars, iconic markets, cute little shops and beautifully decorated churches.